marcelm/cutadapt/doc/guide.rst

 end.
 Or, if the adapter was short and the read length quite long, then the adapter will be somewhere within the read, followed by some other bases.

-For example, assume your fragment of interest is *MYSEQUENCE* and the adapter is *ADAPTER*.
+For example, assume your fragment of interest is *mysequence* and the adapter is *ADAPTER*.
 Depending on the read length, you will get reads that look like this::

-    MYSEQUEN
+    mysequen
-    MYSEQUENCEADAP
+    mysequenceADAP
-    MYSEQUENCEADAPTER
+    mysequenceADAPTER
-    MYSEQUENCEADAPTERSOMETHINGELSE
+    mysequenceADAPTERsomethingelse

 Use Cutadapt's ``-a ADAPTER`` option to remove this type of adapter.
 This will be the result::

-    MYSEQUEN
+    mysequen
-    MYSEQUENCE
+    mysequence
-    MYSEQUENCE
+    mysequence
-    MYSEQUENCE
+    mysequence

 As this example shows, Cutadapt allows regular 3' adapters to occur in full anywhere within the read (preceeded and/or succeeded by zero or more bases), and